“I feel like I'm stuck in a rut.”

 (someone) is stuck in a rut

-The word "rut" means a line-shaped hole, like the hole that a wheel leaves when it rolls through mud.
+The word "rut" means a hole that's long and thin, like the hole that a wheel leaves when it rolls through mud.

-"Rut" is most often used in this expression - "stuck in a rut".
+"Rut" is most often used in the phrase "stuck in a rut".
 Being "stuck in a rut" means that you keep doing the same boring thing each day.
 It sounds depressing.
-Use this expression if you feel like your life is boring.
+Use this expression if you feel like someone's life is boring.